Geoffroy's tamarin: Behavior

 Like all callitrichids, Geoffroy's tamarin is diurnal and arboreal.
 Unlike some other New World monkeys, it does come down to the ground occasionally.
 This is normally done only in special circumstances, such as to acquire certain foods or to get to a tree it cannot otherwise reach.
 Group size is generally between three and nine monkeys, with three to five being most common.
 Groups often consist of more than one adult of each sex.
 Adults of both sexes migrate between groups.
 Groups show some degree of territorial defense.
 Population densities on Barro Colorado Island in Panama range between 3.6 and 5.7 monkeys per square kilometer, but in other areas the population density can be as much as 20 to 30 monkeys per square kilometer.
 On average, Geoffroy's tamarin ranges 2061 meters per day.
 Home range size varies between 9.4 hectares and 32 hectares.

-Communication occurs both though vocalization and by visual gestures.
+Communication occurs both through vocalization and by visual gestures.
 Vocalizations that have been recorded include whistles, twitters, trills, loud or soft sharp notes, sneezes and long rasps.
 Body postures and displays that reveal more of the white coloration, such as standing on hind legs and piloerection, tend to be associated with aggression.
 Females often signal willingness to mate by rapidly coiling their tails.

 Unlike squirrels, which often move through the canopy by climbing and descending vertical tree trunks, Geoffroy's tamarin generally avoids large vertical supports during travel.
 It prefers to move across thin branches, ascending and descending by long leaps.
 To the extent Geoffroy's tamarin uses large vertical supports for travel, it uses them most often for ascending rather than descending.